topology-gg/shoshin/shoshin/docs/dbo/proposal.md

 - ^ @Lev could you furnish this protocol with functional commitment steps?

 ### Peer-to-peer version
-- (Bob and Ana take turn to run `FW`, each time producing a validity proof to be verified by their counterparty)
+- (Bob and Ana take turn to run `FW`, each time producing a validity proof to be verified by their counterparty; at the end of the interaction, all proofs are aggregated and submitted onchain in one transaction to be verified onchain)